Nicktay24/ILSupport/README.md

 - Extra format for directives: **​.custom​**​, **​.permission​**​, **​.permissionset​**​, **​.vtfixup​**

 ## README Syntax
-- ::\= declares a Custom Format whose name precedes ::\= and whose format is defined after.
-- _Italic_ represents a reference to a Custom Format whose name matches.
+- _Italic_ represents a Custom Format whose name matches.
 If this precedes ::\= then this is a Custom Format declaration instead of a Custom Format reference.
 - **​Bold​** specifies a literal.
 - ‘​​’ contains a literal character.
 - \| is OR operator.